radiosmersh/webhooks/README.md

     at Process.ChildProcess._handle.onexit (child_process.js:779:34)
 ```
 The script have no permission to do something, this often occures when the script is trying to modify file/directory that `feelpp-web` doesn't have permission to write.
+Be careful if you are going to create new sh scripts, make sure that you give `rwx` permissions to scripts that you write.

 ```javascript
 events.js:72